artin-hackers/drop/README.md

 * The methods for checking the item like Item.isItemInMainHand should be checking material, name and lore
 * Why Mana cannot be static?
 Why Item cannot be static?
 * Mana.equip and Mana.interact might not be necessary if Drop interface and Item.interact are defined differently.
+* Mana and items will be properties of DropPlayer.
+They will have limits based on the played.
+* Bug: When charging green mana, if using ground beneath the player, 3 green are added.